Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Simulation study

-\section{Simulation Study}
+\section{Simulation study}

-This section investigates the finite--sample performance of the proposed checkerboard tail copula estimator and the validity of the associated direct multiplier bootstrap.
+In this section, we only investigate the finite--sample performance of the proposed checkerboard tail copula estimator and the validity of the associated multiplier bootstrap (cf. Theorem \ref{thm:cb-dm-bootstrap}).
 The simulations are designed to assess (i) the effect of checkerboard smoothing on estimation accuracy and (ii) the reliability of bootstrap inference for the lower (and/or upper) tail dependence coefficient in the unknown--marginal setting, where asymptotic inference is infeasible.